rustomax/rust-iterators/README.md

 Finally, we program the behavior of the iterator by implementing the `Iterator` trait for our `struct`.
 The trait at a minimum needs to contain the following:

-- Definition of the `type Item`.
+- Definition of the `Item` type.
 It describes what kind of things the iterator will produce.
-As mentioned before our iterator produces temperature pairs `(Fahrenheit, Celsius)` represented by a tuple of floating-point numbers `(f32, f32)`, so our `type Item` definition will look like this:
+As mentioned before our iterator produces temperature pairs `(Fahrenheit, Celsius)` represented by a tuple of floating-point numbers `(f32, f32)`, so our `Item` type definition will look like this:

 ```rust
 type Item = (f32, f32);
 ```

-- Function `next()` that actually generates the next `Item`. `next()` takes a mutable reference to `self` and returns an `Option` encapsulating the `Item`.
-The reason why we have to return an `Option` and not the `Item` itself is because many iterators need to account for the situation where they have reached the end of the sequence, in which case they return `None`.
-Since our iterator generates an infinite sequence, our `next` will always return `Some(Item)`, more precisely, `Some((f32, f32))`.
-Our `next()` function declaration looks like this:
+- Function `next()` that actually generates the next `Item`. `next()` takes a mutable reference to `self` and returns an `Option` encapsulating the next value.
+The reason why we have to return an `Option` and not the item itself is because many iterators need to account for the situation where they have reached the end of the sequence, in which case they return `None`.
+Since our iterator generates an infinite sequence, our `next()` method will always return `Some(Item)`, more specifically, `Some((f32, f32))`.
+Thus, our `next()` function declaration looks like this:

 ```rust
 fn next (&mut self) -> Option<(f32, f32)>